Container Service APIs are mainly divided into three parts:

 |UpdateClusterSizeById||Update the number of cluster nodes.|

-The list of application management interfaces is as follows.
+The list of application interfaces is as follows.

 |Create project||Create applications.|